How the arrow of time emerges from Hamiltonian systems by our incomplete knowledge: GENERIC framework

 The reduced evolution can also be expressed in a dual form, where conjugate variables $\yy^*$ are obtained as Legendre transformations of $\yy$, and the Poisson bivector then transforms as a twice contravariant tensor field,

 These forms of the Poisson bivector will help us later when deriving the reduced evolution equations by means of the lack-of-fit reduction.

 A similar structure as GENERIC can be found in \cite{dv,be}, where entropy density is among the state variables.
-When the dissipation potential is quadratic, its Hessian plays the role of a metric, and the evolution equations then obtain the metriplectic form \cite{mor,grcontmath}, where dissipative part of a can be also expressed using a dissipative bracket \cite{hco}, which in some generalizations even turns out not fully symmetric \cite{hco}.
-After a short review of the GENERIC framework, let us now recall the concept of Kullback–Leibler divergence, which will be used in the lack-of-fit reduction.
+When the dissipation potential is quadratic, its Hessian plays the role of a metric, and the evolution equations then obtain the \emph{metriplectic} form \cite{mor,grcontmath}, where the dissipative part can also be expressed using a dissipative bracket \cite{hco}, which in some generalizations even turns out not fully symmetric \cite{hco}.
+GENERIC with a quadratic dissipation potential can also be seen as essentially equivalent with the \emph{Steepest Entropy Ascent} (SEA) method \cite{sea,sea-generic}.